2042Third/pdmQt/README.md

 Then, you can clone this repository and open the pdmQt.pro file in Qt Creator.
 Build and run the project to launch the application.

+### MacOS

+**Updated on: Jan 23, 2025**

+If you have issues building in cmake, make sure to build the cmake module of lib/cryptoSQLite and lib/cryptoSQLite/external/securememory first.

 ## Usage

 pdmQt allows you to encrypt and decrypt files using pdm-core-module.
 You can select a file to encrypt or decrypt, choose a password, and specify an output file name.
 The application will show you the progress and status of the encryption or decryption process.